nunomaduro/nunomaduro.com/content/sponsorships.md

 - No dedicated video or livestream about your product (see below for that option).

 🎥 **Exclusive 2h livestream about your product + one video on my channel**:
 - $10,000 (one-time fee) via wire transfer.
+No refunds.
-- No refunds.
+- Both Livestream + video shared in all my socials, including [Twitter/X](https://x.com/enunomaduro).
 - Requires prior email confirmation: [enunomaduro@gmail.com](mailto:enunomaduro@gmail.com)

 And of course, for any other collaboration ideas, I’m open to discussing them. **Email me at [enunomaduro@gmail.com](mailto:enunomaduro@gmail.com)** — let’s create something amazing together!